Advice on Fire Drills

 Another aspect of fire drills which is often overlooked is feedback.
 Once concluded all Staff should be given feedback on what went well and what aspects of the fire drill could have been better.
 Good feedback encourages improvement resulting in better responses to fire drills in the future.

-Call us for more information on fire drills in Chippenham.
+Call us for more information on fire drills.